felipelobatodasilva/AWS-Lambda-CSV-To-Parquet/README.md

 7. Give a name to your new policy; for example, lambda-s3-CSV-to-Parquet<br/>
 <img src="https://user-images.githubusercontent.com/69978184/145733142-1a3f4c95-b35c-4b99-9bd5-cad313ac9c9a.png" width="600" height="400"/>
 <br/>
-8. To finish up, click on Create policy<br/>
+8. To finish it up, click on Create policy<br/>
 9. On policies section on the search field, look for the recent policy created<br/>
 <img src="https://user-images.githubusercontent.com/69978184/145733406-b945e834-5fc5-4db1-af9c-32f1c339ba10.png" width="600" height="400"/>